IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

 If you anticipate needing additional time, repeat steps 5 and 6 once more to extend the reservation to the maximum of 6 days.

 ## Accept the invitation to join the ITZ IBM Cloud account
 In addition to the ITZ emails, you will receive an email from **IBM Cloud** inviting you to join the ITZ IBM Cloud account.
 This email will arrive just before or after you receive the ITZ email stating the reservation is ready.
+If you do not receive the email from IBM Cloud, log into the <a href="https://cloud.ibm.com" target="_blank">IBM Cloud portal</a> and skip to step 8.

 !!!
 Tip "Don't see an email from IBM Cloud?"